kurron/c4-architecture-template/README.md

 # Contributing

 # License and Credits
-This project is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/).
+* This project is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/).
+* The guidebook structure was created by [Simon Brown](http://simonbrown.je/) as part of his work on the [C4 Architectural Model](https://c4model.com/).

 # List of Changes